 Each year, the SCDOR ranks South Carolina counties using income and unemployment data from the South Carolina Department of Employment and Workforce and the US Department of Commerce.
-Information Letters with the rankings for each year are available at dor.sc.gov/policy.
+You can find Information Letters with the rankings for each year at dor.sc.gov/policy.
 The counties with a combination of the highest unemployment rate and lowest per capita income are designated as Tier IV counties.
-The counties with a combination of the lowest unemployment rate and highest per capita income are designated as Tier I counties.
+The counties with a combination of the lowest unemployment rate and highest per capita income are designated as Tier IV counties.
+The counties.
 County designations are effective for tax years that begin in the following calendar year.